grvc-robotics-lab/aruco-parcel-marker/README.md

 # Requirements

-This software module requies OpenCV 4.10, making use of the C++ API.
+This software module requires OpenCV 4.10, making use of the C++ API.
 It may be compiled with previous versions (4.9 or earlier).

 # Installation